-The Essentials of Finite Element Modeling and Adaptive Refinement
+The Essentials of Finite Element Modeling and Adaptive Refinement: For Beginning Analysts to Advanced Researchers in Solid Mechanics

 The Essentials of Finite Element Modeling and Adaptive Refinement cover